Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor dies along with the Super Tank.
 		// - "Kamikaze Range"
 		// - "Kamikaze Range Chance"
-		// "Kamikaze Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor dies along with the Super Tank.
+		// "Kamikaze Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor dies along with the Super Tank.
 		// - "Kamikaze Chance"
 		// - "Kamikaze Hit Mode"
 		// Requires "st_kamikaze.smx" to be installed.